-• 1 September and 31 December 2013 (inclusive) reach compulsory school age on 31 December 2018, at the start of the Spring term.

-- 1 January and 31 March 2014 (inclusive) reach compulsory school age on 31 March 2019, at the start of the Summer term; - 1 April and 31 August 2014 (inclusive) reach compulsory school age on 31 August 2019, at the start of the new school year.
+- 1 September and 31 December 2014 (inclusive) reach compulsory school age on 31 December 2019, at the start of the Spring term 2020. - 1 January and 31 March 2015 (inclusive) reach compulsory school age on 31 March 2020, at the start of the Summer term 2020. - 1 April and 31 August 2015 (inclusive) reach compulsory school age on 31 August 2020, at the start of the new school year in September 2020.

-Parents of children with birthdays between 1 April and 31 August 2014 (inclusive), whose child has not started in a Year R class during the 2018-19 school year, may wish to request admission to Year R in September 2019 rather than admission to Year 1.
-In these circumstances, all relevant factors will be considered in assessing the request; parents would be expected to state clearly why they felt admission to Year R was in their child's best interests.
-It is recommended that parents considering such a request contact the local authority in the autumn term 2017 to ensure that an informed decision is made.
-[Parents should refer to the Hampshire County Council webpage: www.hants.gov.uk/ad-summerborn.]
+Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child's readiness for school can request to delay their child's entry to Year R for an entire school year until September 2020.
+This is called decelerated admission.
+In making such a request, parents would be expected to state clearly why they felt decelerated admission to Year R was in their child's best interests.
+It is recommended that parents considering such a request contact the local authority in the autumn term 2018 to ensure that an informed decision is made.
+Guidance on decelerated admission for summer born children, including how to make a request, is available on the County website at www.hants.gov.uk/ad-summerborn or by calling the Admissions Team on 0300 555 1377.

-7. Admission of children outside their normal age group
+Admission of children outside their normal age group